Kenny’s Virgin Islands Bachelor Party Guide

 Margaritaville comfortably sleeps 3-4 to a room, meaning it’s great for groups of all sizes, and comes with a huge fridge and of course a blender to make your own drinks.

 If you’re a smaller crew, look into renting one or a few boats and just staying on them.
-(Check out epic Airbnb sailboat rentals like this one here that you can stay on) Like a yacht week bachelor party, but way better.
+Like a yacht week bachelor party, but way better.

-Other options for epic accom in the USVI: rent a big oceanfront airbnb like this one in St. John, or this house in St. Thomas
+Other options for epic accom in the USVI: rent a big oceanfront villa like these ones

 Where to eat and go out in St. Thomas